AKJeelan/python_notes/day_2/notes.md

 - Use underscores for spaces: my_variable, not myVariable (Python convention)
 - Variables can be reassigned at any time — they're not fixed!

-## Interactive Learning

-Click any tab in the widget above to explore each example interactively, and use the sliders/inputs to see how changing variable values changes the output in real time.

 ### Examples

 ```python